-Of the three main places that came together to make up Sunderland (namely Monkwearmouth, Bishopwearmouth and Sunderland) it seems that Sunderland was, in the early stages, the least important.
-In truth, the present city centre of Sunderland was historically called Bishopwearmouth and was initially separate from Sunderland.
+Of the three main places that came together to make up Sunderland (Monkwearmouth, Bishopwearmouth and Sunderland) it seems Sunderland was, in the early stages, the least important.
+In truth, much of the present Sunderland city centre was historically Bishopwearmouth.
 The real Sunderland was a place further to the east, still on the south side of the river, but closer to the river mouth.

-Old Sunderland is little-known outside of the city of Sunderland, being away from the town centre.
-There are not many buildings of note today as many of the eighteenth and early nineteenth century buildings became slums and were later cleared or suffered at the hands of the intensive wartime bombing raids in this area.
+Old Sunderland is little-known outside the city of Sunderland, being away from the town centre.
+There are a few remaining buildings of note today though many eighteenth and early nineteenth century buildings became slums and were cleared or suffered at the hands of the intensive wartime bombing raids.
 However, the notable buildings that have survived are charming and impressive.

-For centuries Sunderland was only one part of Wearmouth and although the name Sunderland came to be commonly used for the whole area it was not until 1719 that Sunderland itself achieved the status of a separate parish.
-By that time it was already the principal focus for industrial growth on Wearside and was rapidly overtaking its Wearmouth neighbours in population.
+For centuries Sunderland was only one part of Wearmouth and although the name Sunderland came to be commonly used for the whole area it was not until 1719 that Sunderland itself achieved the status of separate parish.
+By that time it was already the principal focus for industrial growth on Wearside and was rapidly overtaking its other Wearmouth neighbours in population.

 As the eighteenth century progressed the name ‘Sunderland’ increasingly replaced the more general term ‘Wearmouth’ which had been used for the whole area including the port.

 ‘Sunderland’ is a rather unusual name for a town or settlement because it ends in the suffix ‘land’ which seems more appropriate for the name of a nation or a region.
 It is possible that the name originally referred to an area rather than a single place.

 The parcel of land was separated or detached (sundered) for this purpose.
 It was detached from the rest of the lands belonging to the Monkwearmouth-Jarrow monastery.
 All the other lands were to the north between the Wear and the Tyne within the district once known as Wirralshire.